Rules and regulations of the Bpi public spaces

 24 – Lost property

-Lost property must be given to a member of staff, who will leave it at the general information desk (level 1), before it is transferred to the central cloakroom of the Centre National d’Art et de Culture Georges Pompidou.
+Lost and found must be handed in to a member of staff, who will deposit it at the general reception desk, before passing it on to the lost and found department of the Préfecture de police de Paris.

 25 – Theft of documents belonging to the library

-No document may be taken outside the library.
-An anti-theft system allows violation of this rule to be detected.
+No documents may be taken out of the library.
+An anti-theft system is in place to detect breaches of this rule.

 26 – Protection of the collections

-It is forbidden to mark, annotate, highlight the works, write, scribble or drawn anything on them, insert plain paper or paper with messages, tear or dirty them.
-Any voluntary damage (pages torn or cut out, etc.) is forbidden.
+It is forbidden to mark, annotate or highlight books, to affix graffiti or inscriptions of any kind, to insert blank paper or paper with messages, to tear or soil them.
+Any deliberate deterioration (pages torn out, cut out, etc.) is prohibited and punishable by law.

 27 – Respect of public spaces